SkrFractals/Comparser/README.md

 Complex Computer Parser

 COMMANDS:
+Parser stage, the "code".
+This one is read sequentially line by line, and works more like your typical procedural/imperative code.
+You can and re-define functions and constants (so they can be mutated while this code is being read, but then stay at their final value for the evaluation stage)

 Function definition:
 (<expressionCacheSize>)functionName(<expressionArguments>) = <expressionDefinition>
 -cacheSize is a limit number that will get assigned to that function, for how many different arguments it will remember its evaluation.